 With the beginning two words of text Matthew Cordell starts to frame expectancy for his characters and us readers.
 Sentence by sentence he builds his story, the relationship of the two elephants and our connection to them.
 We know change is coming, we hope for it as they do.
 We feel their excitement, their sadness and sudden bliss.

 The narrative is simple but profound.
 Many times the sentences will contain only two words.
 Each word in each thought has been carefully chosen; specific words in specific places.
 Matthew Cordell employs a form of repetition from the time as us to the hope for welcoming a you.
 Here is a sample passage.

 And then we wait.

 You can't see it but on the copy I hold in my hand above the two elephants with their wish colorfully displayed, a tiny elephant, eyes closed in the center, are the words

 To me the pale yellow background signifies a new endeavor and creativity.
 On the back of the dust jacket, the two elephants have their arms around each other, gazing out across the sea as their wish finds a path toward the sun.

-Beneath the jacket is a treat for readers, pale blue spread across the left and right, the wish stream taking us toward the baby elephant.
+Beneath the jacket is a treat for readers, pale blue spreads across the left and right, the wish stream taking us toward the baby elephant.
 The opening and closing endpapers are patterned in the pastel representation of the wish.
 A single small picture of the two elephants facing each other with the wish coming from their trunks is shown on the title page.
 It's in the shape of love.

 Using bamboo pen and India ink and watercolor on paper for his illustrations, Matthew Cordell places his setting at the seaside.
 He opens and closes his story on a tiny island; the time of day and what is featured on the island differing.
 When the two hopeful elephants plan to be parents their vessel for travel is no longer a plane of their own making but a boat.
 As time passes for the couple, the landscape of their home on the shore changes.